Nik Brunner's personal website - a black and white photograph of a modernist house representing his digital home

 I work closely with designers and have a strong sense for UX (user experience) and DX (developer experience).
 I'm also comfortable working independently and making design decisions when needed.

-Dev Tools
+Dev Stack

 AI

-I am lucky enough to have entered the industry before AI became a thing.
-To have the learning hill to climb, with no tab completion or ChatGPT.
-I think this is very valuable.
+I think this is was very valuable.
 And I think it's still very valuable and even necessary to learn coding in the AI era.
 I would never recommend a Junior Developer to use AI during their initial learning phase.
 I could never use AI effectively as I do now, if I had not learned this craft without it.

 The technology is fascinating, but it has real limits.
 If you rely too heavily on it, you will actively unlearn skills and knowledge — and maybe most importantly, you will no longer have fun.

-I also use personal slash commands and MCPs where applicable.
+I also use personal slash commands and MCP's where applicable.

 Employment